Chronic thyroiditis is swelling (inflammation) of the thyroid gland that often results in reduced thyroid function (hypothyroidism).

 If there is no evidence of thyroid hormone deficiency, you may just need to be seen regularly by a health care provider.

 This condition can occur with other autoimmune disorders.
-In rare cases, thyroid cancer may develop.
+In rare cases, thyroid cancer or thyroid lymphoma may develop.

 Call your health care provider if you develop symptoms of chronic thyroiditis.

 There is no known way to prevent this disorder.
 Being aware of risk factors may allow earlier diagnosis and treatment.

 Brent GA, Davies TF.
 Hypothyroidism and thyroiditis.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, et al.Williams Textbook of Endocrinology

 Garberg JR, Cobin RH, Gharib H, et al. Clinical practice guidelines for hypothyroidism in adults: cosponsored by the American Association of Clinical Endocrinologists and the American Thyroid Association.
 Thyroid

 Kim M, Ladenson P. Thyroid.
 In: Goldman L, Schafer AI, eds.Goldman's Cecil Medicine

 Update Date 5/10/2014